Back to All

 • Evaluation and treatment of periodontal disease

-That rheumatologists are now recommending the evaluation and treatment of periodontal disease for all RA patients is a significant milestone in the oral-systemic health movement.
-When care is coordinated between medical and dental professionals, improved outcomes, healthier patients, and lower healthcare costs often result.
+Rheumatologists now recommend the evaluation and treatment of periodontal disease for all RA patients, a significant milestone in the oral-systemic health movement.
+Improved outcomes, healthier patients, and lower healthcare costs often result when care is coordinated between medical and dental professionals.

-And, as the study authors noted, this greater understanding of the PD-RA link will hopefully change the course of conversation from treatment to prevention.
+As the study authors noted, this greater understanding of the PD-RA link will hopefully change the conversation from treatment to prevention.

 Sources: Rheumatoid Arthritis and Periodontal Disease: A Rheumatologist’s Perspective